 The likelihood is that there isn’t a soul alive on this earth who hasn’t fantasised about fucking a fictional character.
 But Sonic the Hedgehog pornography?
 Yes friend, and that’s just the tip of the proverbial iceberg.

 The internet has an age-old adage that is often referred to as Rule 34.
 Where it comes from no one is entirely sure, but its elegant insight far outstrips the mystery of its origins.
-Essentially, the rule states that if something can be conceived of, then there is porn of it on the Internet.
+But what does Rule 34 mean exactly?
+Essentially, the fnf rule 34 states that if something can be conceived of, then there is porn of it on the Internet.

-Not only had my imagination been outrun by the brain trust of the internet, people had already diligently gone about realising it through text, drawings, and video.
+Not only had my imagination been outrun by the brain trust of the internet, people had already diligently gone about realising it through text, drawings, videos and Rule 34 pictures online.

 I found mainstream porn parodies of everything from The Simpsons to Marvel’s Avengers.
 I skulked through the recesses of Reddit and bore witness to Sonic the Hedgehog’s monstrous cock penetrating anything and everything in its path.
 And before I was even late for dinner I skimmed through Pornhub’s trending videos and realised Overwatch, cosplay, and dildos have great synchronicity.

-Still, a question refused to vacate my shell-shocked mind… why?
+Still, a question refused to vacate my shell-shocked mind… why the Sonic the Hedgehog rule 34 inclusion?
 The skill, effort, and creativity behind much of this work is immediately apparent, but the underlying rationale left me confused.
 In hindsight, I think I was too fixated on what the material isn’t (at least to me), rather than what it is.

 fortnite rule 34???😭😭 pic.twitter.com/vKcsbGFuzP